f4kuw/VTChecker/README.md

 ### Checking hashes:

-This will check on Virus total if it's malicious or not, and will give you the link of the search.
+This will check on Virus total if the hash matches a known file and tell you if it's malicious or not, and will give you the link of the search.

 ``python3 VTChecker.py -m hashes.txt``